mit-han-lab/qserve/README.md

 For flagship datacenter GPUs such as the A100, it is recommended to use QServe-per-channel, while for inference datacenter GPUs like the L40S, QServe-per-group is the recommended approach.

-If you are interested in generating the quantized checkpoints on your own, please follow the instructions in [DeepCompressor](https://github.com/mit-han-lab/deepcompressor) to run QoQ quantization and dump the fake-quantized models.
+If you are interested in generating the quantized checkpoints on your own, please follow the instructions in [DeepCompressor Library](https://github.com/mit-han-lab/deepcompressor/tree/lmquant-v0.0.0-deprecated) to run QoQ quantization and dump the fake-quantized models.
 We then provide checkpoint converter to real-quantize and pack the model into QServe format:

 ```bash
 python checkpoint_converter.py --model-path <hf-model-path> --quant-path <fake-quant-model-path> --group-size -1 --device cpu